sdr-enthusiasts/docker-adsb-ultrafeeder/README.md

 ###### Alternate Configuration Method with `READSB_NET_CONNECTOR`

 Instead of (or in addition to) using `BEASTHOST`, you can also define ADSB data ingests using the `READSB_NET_CONNECTOR` parameter.
 This is the preferred way if you have multiple sources or destinations for your ADSB data.
-This variable allows you to configure outgoing connections.
-The variable takes a semicolon (`;`) separated list of `ip,port,protocol`, where:
+This variable allows you to configure incoming and outgoing connections.
+The variable takes a semicolon (`;`) separated list of `host,port,protocol[,uuid=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX]`, where:

-* `ip` is an IP address.
-Specify an IP/hostname/containername for outgoing connections.
+* `host` is an IP address.
+Specify an IP/hostname/containername for incoming or outgoing connections.
 * `port` is a TCP port number
 * `protocol` can be one of the following:
+  * `beast_reduce_out`: Beast-format output with lower data throughput (saves bandwidth and CPU)
+  * `beast_reduce_plus_out`: Beast-format output with extra data (UUID).
+This is the preferred format when feeding the "new" aggregator services
   * `beast_out`: Beast-format output
-  * `beast_reduce_out`: Beast-format output using reduced reporting frequencies
-  * `beast_reduce_plus_out`: Like `beast_reduce_out`, but including UUID for use by aggregators like adsb.lol/one/fi, etc.
   * `beast_in`: Beast-format input
   * `raw_out`: Raw output
   * `raw_in`: Raw input
   * `sbs_out`: SBS-format output
   * `vrs_out`: SBS-format output
+* `uuid=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX` is an optional parameter that sets the UUID for this specific instance.
+It will override the global `UUID` parameter.
+This is only needed when you want to send different UUIDs to different aggregators.

 NOTE: If you have a UAT dongle and use `dump978` to decode this, you should use `READSB_NET_CONNECTOR` to ingest UAT data from `dump978`.
 See example below